emersoncollective/data-repo-mvp/README.md

 <br>

 #### **If you are a coder and comfortable with Python**<br>
 Then we suggest just cloning this repository, installing required libraries with the `requirements.txt` file and visiting the [notebooks folder](notebooks).
-The documentation in the notebooks folder should provide all information needed.
-See the `requirements.txt` files for a list of required libraries.
+The documentation in the notebooks should provide all information needed.

 ----------------------------------------------